Best Times to Visit Beirut, Lebanon

 What is the best time of year to visit Beirut for pleasant weather and fewer crowds?

-Shoulder seasons, April-May and September-October, offer the most comfortable weather—sunny and warm, but not scorching—with fewer crowds than the peak summer months.
-You'll still enjoy the beach, but you'll find better deals on accommodation and easier access to popular sites.
+Shoulder seasons, April-May and September-October, offer the most comfortable weather—warm days, cool evenings—and fewer crowds than the peak summer months.
+You'll still enjoy the sea, but avoid the intense summer heat and higher prices.

 What are some essential cultural customs I should be aware of when visiting Beirut?

 Beirut is a vibrant mix of cultures, so respecting local customs is key.
-Dress modestly, especially when visiting religious sites.
-Learn a few basic Arabic phrases—it's appreciated.
-Also, be mindful of noise levels, especially during prayer times.
+Dress modestly when visiting religious sites.
+Learn a few basic Arabic phrases—it's greatly appreciated.
+Also, be mindful of noise levels, especially in residential areas, particularly during prayer times.

-How easy is it to get around Beirut using public transportation, and are there any hidden transportation gems?
+How easy is it to get around Beirut using public transportation, and are there any tips for navigating the city?

-What are some hidden gems or lesser-known spots in Beirut that most tourists miss?
+What are some hidden gems or lesser-known spots in Beirut that you would recommend to avoid the typical tourist trail?

 What safety precautions should I take as a solo female traveler in Beirut?